gollum/gollum/README.md

 1. The `0.0.0.0` IP address allows remote access.
 Should you wish for Gollum to turn into a personal Wiki, use `127.0.0.1`.
 2. Before using `--adapter`, you should probably read [this](https://github.com/gollum/gollum/wiki/Git-adapters) first.
 3. When `--css` or `--js` is used, respective files must be committed to your git repository or you will get a 302 redirect to the create a page.
-4. Files can be uploaded simply by dragging and dropping them onto the editor's text area (this is, however exclusive to the default editor, not the live preview editor).
+4. Files can be uploaded simply by dragging and dropping them onto the editor's text area.
-5. Read the relevant [Security note](https://github.com/gollum/gollum/wiki/Security#custom-cssjs--mathjax-config) before using these.

 ### Config file